La Rochelle is an over a 100-year-old restored Victorian house in the centre of historic Wellington.

 “May not a single moment of my life be spent outside the light, love, and joy of God’s presence.”
 Andrew Murray

-Andrew Murray was instrumental in developing early tertiary education in South Africa especially for girls and women, making Wellington famous as an education centre in the country.
+Andrew Murray was instrumental in developing early tertiary education in South Africa, especially for women, making Wellington famous as an education centre in the country.
 The Huguenot University College is still going strong.
 The Teachers Training College today forms part of the Cape Peninsula University of Technology, both boasting a wide choice of academic and technological studies.

-In around 1688 French Huguenot refugees settled in the area, known as the Limiet Vallei, and so began our agricultural heritage.
-Our distinctive wines are among top award-winning wines both nationally and internationally.
+In around 1688 French Huguenot refugees settled in the area, known as the Limiet Valley, and so began our agricultural heritage.
+Our distinctive wines are among the top award-winning wines both nationally and internationally.
 The climate and environmental surroundings provide the perfect combination for the Vine-cutting industry.
-These vines are distributed both locally and internationally.
 The term “Stokkiesdraai” had its origin in Wellington.
-When children of farmers did not attend school, their teachers would be met with ‘ons het stokkies gedraai Juffrou”, on been questioned as to why they did not attend school on the previous day.
-Today the term “stokkiesdraai’ is perceived as playing truant.
+When children of farmers did not attend school, their teachers would be met with “ons het stokkies gedraai Juffrou”, on been questioned as to why they did not attend school on the previous day.
+Today the term “stokkiesdraai” is perceived as playing truant.